 Arthritis is the leading cause of disability in the United States, with as many as 54 million Americans diagnosed with the condition.
 Arthritis doesn’t get better with time and shouldn’t be ignored.
 At Primary Medicine of Sherman, Robert Hernandez, MD, takes a proactive and preventive approach to care and can help you manage your arthritis early so the pain doesn’t lead to debilitation later in life.
-For an examination, call the Sherman or Plano, Texas, office today or request an appointment online.
+For an examination, call the Sherman, Texas, office today or request an appointment online.

 Arthritis is often referred to as a disease, but it’s actually a general medical term that indicates inflammation of the joint.
 There are more than 100 different health conditions that lead to arthritis, which can affect any joint in your body.

 No matter the underlying cause, arthritis is a progressive condition that tends to get worse with time.
 However, taking care of your arthritis early may help delay the progression of your disease.

 Though there are numerous types of arthritis, some are more common than others.
 Some of the most common types of arthritis include:

 Osteoarthritis is by far the most common type of arthritis, affecting more than 30 million Americans.
 This type of arthritis develops as the cartilage in between your joints wears away.